Table of Contents

 Grading ensures that the land is properly leveled and sloped for drainage.
 Proper grading prevents water accumulation and soil erosion.

 Soil testing determines whether the ground can support the intended structure.
-Compaction is then carried out to increase soil strength and stability.
+Compaction is then carried out, often using different types of rollers matched to the soil type, to increase soil strength and stability.

 Before construction begins, provisions are made for utilities such as: